smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

       }
     };

-This is something like a "partial specialization" of a function template, in that the class template parameters remain generic but the function template parameters are concrete.
+This is vaguely like a "partial specialization" of a function template, in that the class template parameters remain generic but the function template parameters are concrete.

 The inheritance hierarchy of ``ClassScopeFunctionSpecializationDecl`` is::